-It also is worth mentioning that this all becomes moot once copyright expires, which is typically around 100 years in the United States.
-A museum could probably legally archive the available torrent that somebody released of "every NFT," store it until the copyright expires, and then exhibit the work freely after that.
+Additionally, this all becomes moot once copyright expires, which is typically around 100 years in the United States.
+A museum could probably legally archive the available torrent that somebody released of millions of scanned NFT, store it until the copyright expires, and then exhibit the work freely after that.
 It would be interesting to peek into the future and see how the expiration of copyright affects the value of NFTs and other digital editions.